Skip to main content

 Fractal properties

 The relation between cycle and trends is similar to fractal.
-There are trends in cycles.
-There are also cycles in trends.
-There are cycles in cycles.
+There are small trends in cycles.
+There are also small cycles in trends.
+There are small cycles in cycles.

 Investing in index is long-term trend following, as the index selects the winning stocks.
 If the index has positon limitation for each individual stock, then it also incorporates contrarian investment.